opencomputeproject/SAI-Challenger/usecases/README.md

 In principle the SAI Challenger test framework could also run inside the same device, resulting in a compact solution.

->**Note:** This does not exist.
+>**Note:** This does not yet exist.
 This is a concept only.
 It would require a TBD SW image and license on the UHD100T32.

 Summary:
 * SAI-Challenger runs on the test host